robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

           :notion: Internal Docs on <https://notion.com/path-to-docs/|Customizing CPU requests>

 .. code-annotations::
-    1. We're using custom emoji's here that correspond to GitHub and Notion logo's.
-Before you configure this, follow `this guide <https://slack.com/intl/en-gb/help/articles/206870177-Add-customised-emoji-and-aliases-to-your-workspace>`_ to add emoji's to your workspace.
+    1. We're using custom emojis here that correspond to GitHub and Notion logos.
+Before you configure this, follow `this guide <https://slack.com/intl/en-gb/help/articles/206870177-Add-customised-emoji-and-aliases-to-your-workspace>`_ to add emojis to your workspace.

 **Testing**: